c85/fhir-app-template/README.md

 This repo contains the minimum files you'll need for creating a Cerner SMART on FHIR app.<br>
 Note: if your app privacy is set to <b>confidential</b>, please use the launch-confidential.html template

-## For Provider Apps:
+## Launching your FHIR app:
-To simulate a launch from the EHR, use the following url structure:
+Use the following url structure to launch your app:

 ### U.S. Nonproduction
 ```